codefellows-seattle-javascript-401d10/lecture-16-19-express-auth/LAB-18.md

 * create a package.json that lists all dependencies and developer dependencies
 * include an .eslintrc
 * include a .gitignore
-* incldue a readme with a project description
+* include a readme with a project description
 * include npm scripts
  * test - to run mocha
  * start - to start the server